 Yes!
 My talk was right after hers at TEDGlobal 2013.
 I remember basically agreeing with everything she said.

-So her idea — that the brain seeks to keep weight stable over the long-run, and so dieting can often backfire because it makes a person so focused on food — fit with the research you’ve looked at on willpower?
+Her idea is that the brain seeks to keep weight stable over the long-run, so dieting can backfire because it makes a person so focused on food.
+Does that fit with your research?

 There are two things she said that really stood out to me, and that I agree with very seriously.
 One was that she talked about the importance of being kind to yourself.
 She made the point that self-compassion is much more motivating than self-criticism.
 That’s very important.
 When I first started teaching the Science of Willpower, it was the thing nobody believed — researchers and psychologists and writers have done a great job of getting this message out, because I don’t get near the resistance I used to get to the idea.
 And still, it’s so amazing how many people believe that they are more motivated by self-criticism and shame than anything else.
 They aren’t really paying attention to the effect on their behavior and choices when they are that hard on themselves.